-From Jennifer on December 29th, 2009 in Home Additions
+From Tania Simpkins on December 29, 2009 in Home Additions

 One of the best investments you can make, whether for selling or for your own enjoyment, is making your house more energy efficient.
 Eco-trends aside, this will save you serious money in the long run, not to mention give your family extra comfort by reducing cold, drafty air leaks.